The insider advice on this page is from one of Wendy’s Trusted Travel Experts for The Galapagos Islands and Ecuador: Allie Almario

 Puerto Ayora.
 On the only inhabited island on most itineraries (Santa Cruz), the Galapagos’ largest village is a practical pit stop.
-You can pick up supplies, get cash out of an ATM or check emails or make phone calls in an Internet café.
-There are hotels, a clinic, handicraft shops, restaurants, grocery stores, banks, and the Charles Darwin Research Station.
+You can pick up supplies, get cash out of an ATM or check emails or make phone calls.
+There are hotels, a medical clinic, handicraft shops, restaurants, grocery stores, banks, and the Charles Darwin Research Station.

 Best shore excursions